Introduction

 The CachyOS Installer Desktop Environment Selection Screen and DE Previews

-The installer allows users to select the desktop environment to be available on the system, a
+The installer allows users to specify the desktop environment to be available on the system.

 Desktop Environtments